 Unlike Trump, Bush never verbalized his Islamophobia.
 He never called the 9/11 attacks "radical Islamic terror," and nine days after the tragedy, he gave a speech where he asserted, "Islam is peace.
 These terrorists don't represent peace.
 They represent evil and war."
 That was an important and good thing to say.
 But the post-9/11 policies didn't live up to those words.
 In the weeks following the tragedy, the Bush administration detained more than 1,200 people—most of whom were Muslims or of Middle Eastern descent—without charge, instead holding them as "material witnesses."

 "Our politics seems more vulnerable to conspiracy theories and outright fabrication," Bush said on Thursday.
-But the war in Iraq, which destabilized the region, killed hundreds of thousands, and helped give rise to ISIS was predicted on intelligence that Bush's administration misrepresented to the American people.
+But the war in Iraq, which destabilized the region, killed hundreds of thousands, and helped give rise to ISIS was predicated on intelligence that Bush's administration misrepresented to the American people.

 In his speech on Thursday, Bush criticized the Trump administration's immigration policies, remarking, "We've seen nationalism distorted into nativism, forgotten the dynamism that immigration has always brought to America."
 But when Bush was in office, he deported thousands of Muslim immigrants after the 9/11 attacks.
 As Glenn Greenwald noted at the Intercept in 2015, the former president also "quickly and secretly implemented an illegal scheme of warrantless domestic eavesdropping aimed largely at Muslims."